securityfirst/tent-content/contents_en/travel/preparation/beginner/standard-operating-procedures.md

 *	Have an alternative plan to exit the country.

 	* Carry extra passport-size photos for emergency documents.
-	* Do you need a 'stand-by' visa for a neighbouring country?
+	* Do you need a standby visa for a neighbouring country?

 ## Create a constant companion